 In 1978 Betty Olivero obtained her B.Mus. at the Rubin Academy of Music at Tel Aviv University, where she studied piano under Ilona Vincze-Kraus and composition under Yizhak Sadai and Leon Schidlowsky.
 Composers André Hajdu and Abel Ehrlich, Israel Prize laureates, also taught Olivero during this time.
 She received her M.M. at Yale University under Jacob Druckman, Bernard Rands and Gilbert Amy (1981).
 In 1982 Olivero was awarded a Leonard Bernstein Scholarship, which enabled her to work at Tanglewood with Luciano Berio, who invited her to Italy the next year (and thus curtailed an initial plan to pursue a Ph.D. in composition at the University of California at San Diego).
 During her studies with Berio (1983–1986), who became both her teacher and unwavering supporter, her career began to evolve rapidly.
 She married Raffaello Majoni and had two children, Shira (b.
 1989) and Daniel (b.
 1992).

-During the last two decades, her compositions have been performed by leading orchestras such as the Chicago Symphony Orchestra, the New York Philharmonic, the BBC Symphony Orchestra, the London Sinfonietta, the Israel Philharmonic Orchestra and the Israel Camerata, in addition to the Juilliard Ensemble and the Arditti Quartet.
+In the twentieth and early twenty-first centuries, her compositions were performed by leading orchestras such as the Chicago Symphony Orchestra, the New York Philharmonic, the BBC Symphony Orchestra, the London Sinfonietta, the Israel Philharmonic Orchestra and the Israel Camerata, in addition to the Juilliard Ensemble and the Arditti Quartet.
 Her music has also been frequently played in a number of European and Israeli music festivals, such as the Maggio Musicale Fiorentino, the International Biennial for Contemporary Music at Tel Aviv Museum and the annual Israeli Music Celebration in Jerusalem.
 She has received the Fromm Music Foundation Award (U.S.A., 1986), the Koussevitzky Award of the Koussevitzky Music Foundation (USA, 2000), the Prime Minister’s Prize (Israel, 2001), the Rosenblum Award for the Performing Arts (Israel, 2003), the Landau Award for the Performing Arts (Israel, 2004) and the ACUM Prize for Life Achievement (Israel, 2004).

 Following in the footsteps of Bartók, in his use of Hungarian peasant music throughout his compositions, and Berio, in his imaginative Folk Songs (one might also add Krzysztof Penderecki, in his appeal to Polish audiences with his Catholic religious works, no less than in his superb orchestration skills), Olivero is an integral part of the national school of Israeli music as well as the European scene.
 She also belongs to a small but influential circle of Israeli composers who developed careers in the West, such as Shulamit Ran and Jan Radzynski in the United States.
 Ran and Radzynski have explicitly expressed Israeli identity in their music; Olivero’s idiom is closer to that of Radzynski.